JP / EN

 Ph.D. in Engineering / Kendo Kyoshi 7th Dan

-I work as an embedded software (firmware) developer at a private company.
-In my student days, I specialized in numerical analysis and obtained a Ph.D.
-Currently, I apply that mathematical approach to algorithm design in my practical firmware development work.
+I currently work as a firmware development engineer at a corporation.
+I specialized in numerical analysis during my university years and hold a Ph.D.
+Today, I apply those mathematical approaches to algorithm design in practical firmware development.

-I also have a face as a martial artist holding the rank of Kendo Kyoshi 7th Dan.
-The "static" nature of mathematics and the "dynamic" nature of Kendo.
-Though seemingly contrasting, they share an emphasis on "Logic (Riai)" and "Practice (Shuren)," forming the two wheels of my life.
+I am also a martial artist holding the rank of Kendo Kyoshi 7th Dan.
+The "static" nature of mathematics and the "dynamic" nature of Kendo may seem contrasting, but they both share a deep emphasis on "Logic (Riai)" and "Practice (Shuren)", serving as the two driving wheels of my life.

-At work, I create "things that move"; in my hobby, I solve "equations that don't solve."
-Perhaps as a reaction to fighting hardware constraints daily, I find my greatest joy in facing equations in a pure mathematical space.
+At work, I build "things that move"; as a hobby, I solve "unsolvable equations."
+Perhaps as a reaction to my daily battles with hardware constraints, I find no greater joy than facing complex equations in a purely mathematical space.

 Origin of "M.A.L."